wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 * [Customize the contents](alert_target_customizing.html) of the alert notifications using Moustache syntax.

-* Follow the steps in one of our integrations to set set up a custom alert target.
+* Follow the steps in one of our integrations to set up a custom alert target.
 Log in to your Wavefront instance or look at the following doc pages:
   - [PagerDuty Integration](pagerduty.html)
   - [VictorOps Integration](victorops.html)
   - [Slack Integration](slack.html)
   - [HipChat Integration](hipchat.html)

-* Read our blog post [Engineering Tips Series: How Wavefront's Devops Team Uses Alert Targets to Provide Exceptional Quality of Services to Customers](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/engineering-tips-series-how-wavefront-s-devops-team-uses-alert-targets-to-provide-exceptional-quality-of-services-to-customers) to learn how alert targets help Wavefront to keep things running smoothly.
+* Read our blog post [Engineering Tips Series: How Wavefront's DevOps Team Uses Alert Targets to Provide Exceptional Quality of Services to Customers](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/engineering-tips-series-how-wavefront-s-devops-team-uses-alert-targets-to-provide-exceptional-quality-of-services-to-customers) to learn how alert targets help Wavefront to keep things running smoothly.